asciiart-development/SaitamaarFont/fontbakery/fontbakery-report.md

  * U+02DE MODIFIER LETTER RHOTIC HOOK: not included in any glyphset definition
  * U+02E5 MODIFIER LETTER EXTRA-HIGH TONE BAR: not included in any glyphset definition
  * U+02E8 MODIFIER LETTER LOW TONE BAR: not included in any glyphset definition
- * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: coptic, tifinagh, math, cherokee
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: cherokee, coptic, tifinagh, math
  * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage
  * U+030F COMBINING DOUBLE GRAVE ACCENT: not included in any glyphset definition
  * U+0318 COMBINING LEFT TACK BELOW: not included in any glyphset definition